 The final five lines describe the overall impact of viewing oneself from a place of perspective.
 The mirror is able to “test each mortal when unaware.”
 It is often when one least expects it that one will be forced to confront their own life choice and who one has become.

 The final lines describe the mirror’s ability to capture or “catch” a person’s “last” actions and “thoughts.”
 They will be recorded and reflected whether the actions were “foul or fair.”

 The final line asks where this image goes, who benefits from it, and who will be able to see it.

-By the conclusion of the poem the reader may have come to the conclusion that the wielder of the mirror is some kind of higher being who seeks to connect one with their inner-self.
+By the conclusion of ‘Moments of Vision,’ the reader may have come to the conclusion that the wielder of the mirror is some kind of higher being who seeks to connect one with their inner-self.
 Additionally, the entity in control of the mirror can be considered to be the person doing the reflecting.
 Only deeply, and unconsciously, can one come to the decision to truly look back on their own life.